stella3d/eth-atp/README.md

 ### Unpin Discover Feed

-The "Discover" feed on bluesky is default and pretty bad. we want to avoid having users come into contact with this.
+The "Discover" feed on bluesky is default and a common source of perception complaints about bluesky. we want to avoid having users argue about this point.

 I've asked @why.bsky.team if it's possible to onboard users without this feed pinned, we'll see what he says.